Blog's 10 years anniversary - The Eksjö X-mas Fair

 Only the half of the story was finnished.

-super-8 camera.
+Now has the time come to one of my first animations I did in my teens.
+When I was 12 years old, I bought a super-8 camera.
 I wanted to do animation, but the camera I’ve bought had no single-frame button.
 I wanted my film to look like cell animation, but I was too mean to buy the cells (or transparencies that I thought were used).
 One hundred sheets in a box and 24 frames per second, it would be a lot of money for just a few seconds movie!
 Well, I made a cheaper kind of cutoutfilm which was supposed to look like cell animation.

-"Smurf stories".
+The first attempt I made was with my cartoon Miskot, who was a dog living in the woods.
+The story was a simple gag I stole from "Smurf stories".
 When I was filming my small drawings I had a low light and the result was not so much to be desired.
 In addition, the film was flickering because of all short exposures.
 I learned the lesson, I bought a new film camera with single-frame button and I got a 1000-watt spotlight as birthday gift.

 "Alvar the Cat & the Bank Robbers" was based on a comic strip I´ve done in my youth called